Skip to Main Content

 Benefits of repairing your car

-- You can avoid paying record-high prices: Matt Degen, senior editor at Kelley Blue Book, suggests that it may be wise to hold off on buying a new car if the repair is only a couple hundred dollars.
-“With the prices of new cars right now, you’re looking at a monthly payment of $600 or $700.”
+• You can avoid paying record-high prices: Matt Degen, senior editor at Kelley Blue Book, suggests that it may be wise to hold off on buying a new car if the repair is only a few hundred dollars.
 And while buying used can save you some money in a high-cost environment, a used set of wheels could also need repairs.

 Benefits of replacing your car

-- You might be able to save in other areas: There are some issues that can’t be repaired — such as your car’s gas mileage — something to keep in mind in a time when the price of a gallon of gas is over $3 in some markets, according to data from AAA.
-“If you’re driving something that is draining your wallet,” Degen says, “it might be time to consider a hybrid or electric model.”
+• You might be able to save in other areas: There are some issues that can’t be repaired, such as your car’s gas mileage — and that’s worth remembering given the price of a gallon of gas is over $3 in some markets, according to data from AAA.
+“If you’re driving something that is draining your wallet, it might be time to consider a hybrid or electric model,” Degen says.

 How to tell if it’s time to replace your car

 In some cases, there isn’t much debate over replacing versus repairing.
-Even if you have to take a loan for the new vehicle, it still may make sense financially over the long run if you’re able to secure a competitive auto loan rate compared to driving an unreliable vehicle that constantly requires repairs.
+Even if you have to take out a loan for the new vehicle, it may still make sense financially in the long run if you’re able to secure a competitive auto loan rate.

 If any of these signals apply to your situation, it’s probably time to look for a new vehicle.